 As you can see, these are some very powerful ingredients!
 All are very warming and stimulating and really help the body to kick what ails you.
 Fire cider sounds like snake medicine but with one small difference: it actually works!
 It’s no wonder so many people consider fire cider to be part of their daily supplement for keeping themselves healthy.

 This was just a quick run down of what each of these herbs can do.
-If you’d like to learn more about them, there are back issues available on Apple, Garlic, Ginger, Onion and Horseradish.
-This December, the issue will be all about Cayenne.
-I have put together a Fire Cider Collection that includes all 5 of past issues plus information about the history of fire cider and instructions on how to make it.
+If you’d like to learn more about them, there are back issues available on Apple, Cayenne, Garlic, Ginger, Onion and Horseradish.
+I have put together a Fire Cider Collection that includes all 6 of past issues plus information about the history of fire cider and instructions on how to make it.
 For more information, go to our Fire Cider Collection page.
-A copy of the Fire Cider ebook (without the 5 issues) is also available for free on that page or click here to download it now.
+A copy of the Fire Cider ebook (without the 6 issues) is also available for free on that page or click here to download it now.

 The Not-So-Secret Recipe